railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Management of Sales
 *******************

-  *This chapter is for sales management in Open ERP, following the complete sales order process from quotation to customer order, including the management of deliveries and of invoicing.
+  *This chapter describes Open ERP's sales management, following the complete sales order process from quotation to customer order, including the management of deliveries and of invoicing.
-  It doesn't look at customer relations and pre-sales, which are handled by the CRM (Customer Relationship Management) modules described in an earlier part of the book.
+  It doesn't look at customer relations and pre-sales, which are handled by the CRM (Customer Relationship Management) modules described in an earlier part of the book.*

-  It also describes the management of carriers, margin control and reporting, and price management and the handling of various types of sales discount campaign.*
+  *It also describes the management of carriers, margin control and reporting, and price management and the handling of various types of sales discount campaign.*

-For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demonstration data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html